|

 safely around electricity.
 Old radios carry high-voltage current that

-can cause injury or death.
+can cause serious injury if you're careless.
 The repair books explain how to do this work

 safely.
 Never stick your hands (or anything else) inside an old radio